chanced/labeler/README.md

                 // fieldErr has the field's Name (string) and Tag (labeler.Tag)
                 // as well as Err, the underlying Error which unwraps switch {
                 case errors.Is(fieldErr, ErrLabelRequired):
                     // a field marked as required is missing in the labels case errors.Is(fieldErr, ErrMalformedTag):
+                    // something is wrong with the tag
             //  case ...
                 }
             }
         } else if errors.Is(err, ErrInvalidInput) {